Facilities and Services

 Lock station amenities

-Parks Canada’s Trent-Severn Waterway National Historic Site offers washrooms* with potable water at all of our lock stations, except for at Lock 4, Lock 5 and Lock 9.
+Parks Canada’s Trent-Severn Waterway National Historic Site offers washrooms* with potable water at all of our lock stations, except for at Lock 4 and Lock 7.
 Washrooms at these stations are available for boater public only.

 Availability of washrooms outside of operational hours is reserved for overnight visitors who have purchased a mooring permit and/or a camping permit.